 By learning the basics of sheet music through the different types of bars, how to count them, and time signatures, you are now officially ready to pick up that instrument and start shredding.

 Of course, some talent brought on by lessons may help, but at least you’ll know what the teacher is talking about now.

-If you enjoyed this article, you might enjoy our post on ‘Open D Tuning [3 Easy Steps & Chords!]‘.
+If you enjoyed this article on what is a bar in music, you might enjoy our post on ‘Open D Tuning [3 Easy Steps & Chords!]‘.